McCoder007/feedback-board/v3/README.md

 ### Database
 - Use Firestore for data storage
-- Implement appropriate security rules for public/private access
+- Implement appropriate security rules for public access
 - Structure collections for boards, items, and user data
 - Support real-time updates for collaborative features